 Kraft Heinz (KHC) Gains As Market Dips: What You Should Know

 Wall Street will be looking for positivity from Kraft Heinz as it approaches its next earnings report date.
-On that day, Kraft Heinz is projected to report earnings of $0.78 per share, which would represent a year-over-year decline of 1.27%.
+This is expected to be February 15, 2023.
+The company is expected to report EPS of $0.77, down 2.53% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.11 billion, up 6.04% from the year-ago period.

-Any recent changes to analyst estimates for Kraft Heinz should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Kraft Heinz.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.63% lower.
-Kraft Heinz is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.12% lower.
+Kraft Heinz currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Kraft Heinz is currently trading at a Forward P/E ratio of 14.48.
-This valuation marks a discount compared to its industry's average Forward P/E of 18.69.
+Digging into valuation, Kraft Heinz currently has a Forward P/E ratio of 14.55.
+This valuation marks a discount compared to its industry's average Forward P/E of 18.57.